-- All Purpose Flour – I haven’t tested this recipe out with gluten free flour, but it should work as long as you use a good blend like King Arthur’s GF flour.
+- All-Purpose Flour – I haven’t tested this recipe out with gluten free flour, but it should work if you use a good blend like King Arthur’s GF flour.
 Just be sure to knead the dough a bit longer to help give it structure.

-- Instant / Rapid Rise Yeast – You can use active dry yeast in place of the instant yeast in this recipe, just allow the dough to rise for a bit longer (active yeast takes longer to rise than instant).
+- Instant / Rapid Rise Yeast – You can use active dry yeast in place of the instant yeast in this recipe, just be sure to activate it with water and sugar before adding it into the dough and allow the dough to rise for a bit longer.
+Active yeast takes longer to rise than instant.

 - Whole Milk – Most alternative milks work fine in this recipe, including soy, oat, and almond milk.

 - Granulated Sugar – I don’t recommend changing the type or amount of sugar used in the dough.

 - Large Eggs – This is an enriched dough, so it uses eggs.
 You can use a flaxseed egg in its place to make eggless Biscoff cinnamon rolls.

 - Brown Sugar – You can use light or dark brown sugar to make the filling for these cinnamon rolls.
 I prefer using dark in this recipe!